 Take fifteen minutes to write a fifty-word biography.
 This is the length of biographies Alice, my editor, asks for on The Write Practice.

 What will you include in your biography?
-Share the bio you write in the comments.
-Tell us what you cut out.
-Or, if you have any questions about what to include, ask those here.
+Share the bio you write in the practice box below.
+Tell us what you cut and why.